kuzi-moto/PowerShell-Scripts/Atlassian Cloud/README.md

 . .\Atlassian_Functions.ps1
 ```

+## General Usage

+There are several scripts I've created to simplify some tasks.
+Otherwise, you can just use the functions provided in `Atlassian_Functions.ps1`.
+Documentataion on some functions is a little sparse I try to add more as I have time, but are generally self-explanitory.

 ### Using Invoke-AtlassianApiRequest

 The `Invoke-AtlassianApiRequest` helper function will allow you to directly interact with the Atlassian API.
+This will allow you to run any request from the Atlassian API even if a function hasn't been provided for it.

 ### Find the smart value for a field